dhis2/dhis2-server-tools/README.md

 `git clone https://github.com/dhis2/dhis2-server-tools`

 ### Step3:- Customization before installation
-Change the directory to the project directory
+Navigate into project diretory,
 ```
 cd dhis2-server-tools/deploy
 ```
+Create `./inventory/hosts` by copying `./inventory/hosts.template`,
+i.e `cp ./inventory/hosts.template ./inventory/hosts`
 edit the file  `./inventory/hosts`.
-The file has a list of hosts, which can be physical, virtual servers or lxd containers depending on your setup architecture and configuration parameters.
+The file has a list of hosts, can either be physical servers or  virtual servers or lxd containers depending on your setup architecture.

 #### hosts configuration
 Change ip address for these hosts to suite network environment. <br>
 _**NOTE**: `When the install is on a single host with lxd, ensure your